vipzhicheng/logseq-plugin-slide-reveal/guide/usage/layout.md

 ## Flex Layout

 Flex layout is a prevalent approach to organizing content, and each `<section>` in the slides constitutes a flex container, making it relatively straightforward to implement Flex-based arrangements.
-Consider the case of left alignment:
+Slide Reveal support default layout setting, and you can also change slide layout by adding `data-layout` property.

 ```
 - # On Left
-  data-section-class:: !items-start
-  data-child-class:: !text-left
-  data-class:: !text-left
+  data-layout:: left
 	- ## Topic 1
 	- ## Topic 2
 	- ## Topic 3